puppetlabs/puppet-docs/source/guides/environment.markdown

 default to the `site.pp` file and directory specified in the `manifest` and `modulepath` values in the `[main]` configuration section.

-Only certain parameters make sense to be configured per-environment, and all of those parameters revolve around specifying what files to use to compile a client's configuration.
+Only certain settings make sense to be configured per-environment, and all of those settings revolve around specifying what files to use to compile a client's configuration.
-Those parameters are:
+Those settings are:

 -   **modulepath**: Where to look for modules.
 It's best to have a standard module directory that all environments share and then a